erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 provided for the student).
 The *receiving* coordinator is required to provide this data.

-In this case - it is the receiving HEI who is the "master" of this date.
+In this case - it is the receiving HEI who is the "host" of this date.
 Therefore, it is published by the receiving HEI via its Incoming Mobilities API.